Contact (novel): Publication history

 Reading science fiction and fantasy as a child inspired Sagan to become an astronomer.
 As an adult, he preferred realistic stories that helped readers understand real science and history, like Robert Heinlein's "—And He Built a Crooked House—" and L. Sprague de Camp's Lest Darkness Fall.
 In 1978, Sagan predicted that because of science fiction, "I know many young people who would, of course, be interested, but in no way astounded, were we to receive a message tomorrow from an extraterrestrial civilization".
 In 1981, Simon & Schuster gave Sagan a $2 million advance on the novel.
 At the time, "the advance was the largest ever made for a book that had not yet been written."
 The first printing was 265,000 copies.
 In the first two years it sold 1,700,000 copies.
 It was a main selection of Book-of-the-Month-Club.

 Sagan's friend, physicist Kip Thorne, gave Sagan ideas on the nature of wormholes when Sagan was developing the outline of the novel.

 Sagan named the novel's protagonist, Eleanor Arroway, after two people: Eleanor Roosevelt, a "personal hero" of Sagan's wife, Ann Druyan, and Voltaire, whose last name was Arouet.
 The character is based on the real-life SETI researcher Jill Tarter.

-The novel won the Locus Award for Best First Novel in 1986.
+In 1986, the novel won the Locus Award for Best First Novel, and placed #15 in the poll for the Locus Award for Best Science Fiction Novel.